USDA 538 Loan Program

 Project information including market studies, location, site plans, budget, pro forma, etc.

-Every year the USDA will publish the NOFA (Notice Of Funding Availability), which states the amount of funding and period for which it is available.
+Each year, the USDA publishes a NOFA (Notice Of Funding Availability), which states the amount of funding and period for which it is available.
 Commercial Real Estate Loans, Inc. will handle the paperwork for the developer and hand in a response to NOFA.

 That the developer is a qualifying entity.